32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 Planning a budget-friendly trip to Croatia?
 Timing is everything.
 Take a moment to step back and consider when you’re visiting because the season can make a massive difference to your wallet.

 Tourism in Croatia has a distinctly seasonal rhythm.
 Peak season, running from July through August, sees prices skyrocketing.
 Everything from accommodation to activities can cost significantly more during these months.
-Even we locals tend to avoid traveling within our own country during this time due to the steep prices.
+Even locals tend to avoid traveling within their own country during this time due to the high prices.

 15. Come In The Shoulder Seasons